KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

    *internal* and *external*.

-   *Internal cross navigation* updates one or more areas of a document by clicking on a series, a text, an image or — in general — on a selected element of the document.
+   *Internal cross navigation* updates one or more areas of a document by clicking on a series, a text, an image or in general on a selected element of the document.

-   *External cross navigation* opens another document by clicking on an element of the main document, allowing in this way the definition of a “navigation path” throughout analytical documents (usually, from very general and aggregated information down to the more detailed and specific information)).
+   *External cross navigation* opens another document by clicking on an element of the main document, allowing in this way the definition of a *navigation path* throughout analytical documents (usually, from very general and aggregated information down to the more detailed and specific information)).
 Indeed, you can add cross navigation also to a document reached by cross navigation.
 This can be helpful to go